Things to Do

 For those of you who are still kids at heart, check out this You-tube video of our friend Troy Thunderton from Vancouver trying hisÂ latest idea of Walking on Water here in Ucluelet …

-One of Ucluelet’s must-see is our mini Aquarium.
-Only mini because of its size, you won’t believe how many displays and touch tanks there are in there!
-Located at the foot of Main Street on the harbour promenade, it’s open March through October, at which time the town’s residents come down for “release day” and set free all the specimens that resided there back to the ocean from whence they came.
+One of Ucluelet’s must-see is our Aquarium.
+You won’t believe how many displays and touch tanks there are in there!
+Located at the foot of Main Street on the harbour promenade, it’s open March through November, at which time the town’s residents come down for “release day” and set free all the specimens that resided there back to the ocean from whence they came.

 Take a look at this 3-minute video of the 2009 Release Day which took place on Oct.
 17th: